-Lyn’s family opted to take the Queen’s Garden Trail into the canyon, which is the least difficult descent (get ready for some steep downhills, though it’s designed with lots of switchbacks to help).
-From here you can connect to other trails within the canyon like the Navajo Loop Trail.
+Lyn’s family opted to take the Queen’s Garden Trail, which has the least difficult descent (get ready for some steep downhills, though it’s designed with lots of switchbacks to help) into the canyon.

-A 5.5-mile roundtrip hike, the trail gives you a great overview of the canyon, passing by the Wall of Windows.
-You can also combine the Navajo and Peek-a-Boo Loops together to form a Figure 8.
+For a longer hike, you can also combine the Navajo and Peek-a-Boo Loops together to form a Figure 8.

 Mossy Cave Trail

-There’s a great little trail outside the confines of the park called the Mossy Cave Trail, which Lyn’s family happened upon the evening they arrived.
+A great little trail outside the confines of the park, called the Mossy Cave Trail, is free and open to all.

-It’s a short (1 mile roundtrip) and simple trail that, for free, offers fantastic scenery that runs alongside a stream, and, you guessed it, leads to a mossy cave :).
-Great for kids!
+It’s a short (1 mile roundtrip) and simple trail that offers fantastic scenery that runs alongside a coffee-with-lots-of-cream colored stream, and, you guessed it, leads to a mossy cave. 😊